RyotaUshio/obsidian-pdf-plus/vault/Obsidian PDF++/External PDF files.md

 There are two ways to import an external PDF file:
 - Click the **Import PDF into vault** button (<svg xmlns="http://www.w3.org/2000/svg" width="24" height="24" viewBox="0 0 24 24" fill="none" stroke="currentColor" stroke-width="2" stroke-linecap="round" stroke-linejoin="round" class="lucide lucide-import"><path d="M12 3v12"/><path d="m8 11 4 4 4-4"/><path d="M8 5H4a2 2 0 0 0-2 2v10a2 2 0 0 0 2 2h16a2 2 0 0 0 2-2V7a2 2 0 0 0-2-2h-4"/></svg>) in the PDF toolbar.
 - Run the command **PDF++: Import this PDF into vault**

+## Opening external PDFs in their original locations

+Run the **Open this PDF in the original location** command while opening an external PDF file to open it in the original location.
+If it's in the local file system, the OS-defined default PDF viewer will be opened.
+If it's on the web, the browser will open the original file.

 ## Future-proofness